AlePuglisi/three-tanks-distributed-control/README.md

 MATLAB scripts and functions are organized as follows:
 - **Functions**:<br/>
   Used in the main project scripts for fixed mode analysis and control gain tuning.<br/>
-  For details, look at the function description, notice that the control structure is specified as an input
+  For details, look at the function description (the control structure is specified as input)
     - ``di_fixed_modes.m``: compute system fixed mode<br/>

   The functions below are based on LMI resolution with YALMIP: